NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_ARCHIVE_ROADMAP.md

 - The heart of the KGE Archive system will be a publicly visible, user authentication secured, web service application [2].
 - Since NCATS (Biomedical Translator Consortium) operates most of its deployed infrastructure on a private (VPN) leased sub-cloud of Amazon Web Services (AWS) servers and related components, deployment of the KGI Archive is assumed to target AWS EC2, and related PAAS services, as its deployment platform.

+# 1. Client Authentication & Authorization

+Clients to the Archive will need to be authenticated.
+AWS off-the-shelf services (e.g. AWS Cogito) will be leveraged, though available AWS SDK's, to implement all Client user authentication and authorization.

-# 1. Primary Client KGE File Set Upload
+# 2. Primary Client KGE File Set Upload

 The precise form, protocol and software support for KGE File Set uploading [1] is to be elaborated...

-# 2. KGE Archive Server
+# 3. KGE Archive Server

 - The core web service application [2] will be installed to run within a suitable software deployment framework (a Docker Compose managed set of Docker containers) hosted on an AWS EC2 instance, running a common flavor (i.e. Ubuntu) of the Linux operating system.